fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Get-AadrmDocumentTrackingFeature.md

 ```

 ## DESCRIPTION
-The **Get-AadrmDocumentTrackingFeature** cmdlet indicates whether the Azure Rights Management (Azure RMS) document tracking feature is enabled or disabled.
+The **Get-AadrmDocumentTrackingFeature** cmdlet indicates whether the Azure Information Protection document tracking feature is enabled or disabled.

 ## EXAMPLES

-### Example: Determine whether Azure RMS is enabled
+### Example: Determine whether the document tracking site is enabled
 ```
 PS C:\>Get-AadrmDocumentTrackingFeature
 ```

-This command determines whether the Azure RMS document tracking feature is enabled.
+This command determines whether the Azure Information Protection document tracking feature is enabled.

 ## PARAMETERS